Passport Photograph

 Pose

-The frontal photo type must be used for the passport's photo.
+The frontal photo type must be used.
 The head rotation must be less than +/- 5 grades from the center at every direction (up and down, left or right).
 The shoulders must be "straight".
 The "portrait style" photos, in which the person looks over the one shoulder, are not accepted.

 Expression